The industry is brimming with immensely talented voice actors who are full of energy and unique abilities.

-Narrators can be male or female, and the most important factors are that they can communicate clearly and engagingly.
-If people hang on your every word while listening to you tell a story then this is likely your comfort zone.
+The most important characteristic of the Narrator is that they can communicate clearly and engagingly.
+If people hang on to your every word while listening to you tell a story, then this is likely your comfort zone.

-The announcer, often heard live at events, on commercials, promos or introducing segments for radio or podcasts, is a product of the broadcast age, most celebrated at its height in the Golden Age of Radio and early television broadcasts.
+The announcer, often heard live at events, on commercials, in promos, or introducing segments for radio or podcasts, is a product of the broadcast age, most celebrated at its height in the Golden Age of Radio and early television broadcasts.

 Announcers can introduce an idea and assertively make a call for action at the conclusion of a commercial advertisement or short video.
 If you were in radio broadcasting and you’re now pursuing a career in voice over, then you may find this voice over character fits you like a glove.

-3. Regularly Get Voice Acting Practice with Sample Scripts
+3. Practice Voice Over with Sample Scripts Regularly

 Sample voice over scripts also allow you to explore and try different voice over styles, to see if they actually reflect the intended style and tone of the script.

-Truly, any voice actor, a pro or a beginner, can benefit from getting guidance and feedback from a voice acting coach.
+Any voice actor, pro or beginner, can benefit from getting guidance and feedback from a voice over coach.
 A good coach can help you explore your potential, as well as help you take your talent to the next level.

 In the next chapter, learn about the different forms of voice over training to see which one suits your voice acting needs.